 To file a design patent application, applicants must first complete a provisional application.
 In order to do so, applicants need to submit a drawing of their product along with a description of its features.
 They also need to provide a list of any patents that cover similar designs.

 What Is The Cost Of A Design Patent?

 Once the provisional application has been filed, applicants will receive a letter notifying them whether their application was accepted or rejected.
 If it is accepted, applicants will then pay a fee to file a nonprovisional application.
 This process takes anywhere from one month to two years, depending on how quickly the USPTO processes applications.

 When Can I File My Design Patent Application?

 You must file your design patent application within 12 months of filing the provisional application.
 However, there is no limit as to when you can file your application.

 What Happens After I File My Design Patent?

 Once you file your design patent application, the USPTO will review your application and issue a notice of allowance or rejection.
-If the USPTO issues a notice of allowance, you will receive a letter notifying you of the date your design patent becomes effective.
+If the USPTO issues a notice of allowance, you will receive a letter notifying you of the date your design becomes effective.
 If the USPTO rejects your application, you will receive a notice of rejection.